lily-es/remark-java/README.markdown

 ## About this fork

 This fork was created to update the jsoup dependency to make it compatible with newer jsoup versions due to class name changes.
+It will be kept up to date with dependency updates.
+I will also add features to it that I feel are relevant or necessary.
+Feel free to contribute with issues or PRs!

 ## Example Usage Scenario